PrathyushMenon/Alzheimers_DHNN/README.md

 concatenated and reduced jointly to 35 components. dMRI is reduced to 20 components.
 The resulting model input is exactly 58 dimensions.

-The repository also contains the legacy experiment layout produced by the raw
+The repository also contains the previous experiment layout produced by the raw
 runner:

 ```text